Photo by: Michael Goderre, Boston Childrens Hospital

 Renee's work focuses on the intersection of the climate crisis, health, and healthcare delivery.

-Caleb Dresser MD
+Caleb Dresser MD, MPH

 Caleb is an emergency medicine physician whose research focuses on addressing health needs during and after climate-related disasters.

 Gaurab's work focuses on the intersection of climate change, health equity, medical education, and advocacy.